Drop It Like It's Hot: Critical reception

 USA Today called the song "scorching".
 Rolling Stone's Tom Moon said "The serpentine down-tempo single 'Drop It Like It's Hot', produced by the Neptunes, links Snoop's slyly exuberant delivery to a relentless dance-floor bounce".
 Steve "Flash" Juon of Rap Reviews wrote: "the stripped down sound of the Neptunes produced 'Drop it Like It's Hot' has produced one of Snoop's biggest hits to date.
 Ironically it may be in some ways more gangsterish than his "Deep Cover" debut in some aspects, but he's so chill about his delivery it doesn't sound the least bit menacing: That's quintessential Snoop for you - hard when you're not looking, but still velvet enough to appeal to the ladies and drive off in a fly Mercedes".
 Similarly, AllMusic's David Jeffries stated: "the ultrahot production team the Neptunes' contribution to the killer single 'Drop It Like It's Hot' had been duly noted, but lost in all the chatter was how inspired and on-fire Snoop sounds".

 Music video

 The music video of the single was released in 2004.
 It was directed by Paul Hunter and shot in black-and-white.
 It shows Snoop Dogg doing the dance step known as the Crip Walk in the very beginning and end.
-The video included both of Snoop Dogg's sons, Corde and Cordell.
+The video included both of Snoop Dogg's sons, Corde and Cordell Broadus.
 Other appearances in the video include Terry Kennedy, Lauren London, Pharrell Williams' fellow Neptunes member Chad Hugo, and Pusha T.

-The video won the award for the best hip hop video at the 2006 MTV Australia Video Music Awards and a MOBO Award for Best Video in 2005.
+The video won the award for the Best Hip Hop Video at the 2006 MTV Australia Video Music Awards and a MOBO Award for Best Video in 2005.